bosoncat/bosoncat.github.io/content/archives/llvm-passes.md

 ### Conclusion

 This post only gives an overview on LLVM Passes, and gives some simple& easy examples.
 For some details, I would like to talk about them in series articles.
-All the codes in this post are available at [github](https://github.com/Higuoxing/blog-source).
 If you find any mistakes or anything makes you uncomfortable, please contact me :)

 ### Further Reading